nicknacnic/BICEP/README.md

 > Use -s for summary, v for verbose.

 ### Overview:
-This script is designed to help clean up your macOS system by uninstalling Homebrew packages and casks that haven't been used for a significant amount of time.
+This script is designed to identify misbehaving clients potentially increasing licensure costs.

 ### How It Works:
 This script analyzes DHCP data from CSV files to identify top clients, correlate leases to networks, and flag misbehaving clients.
 It: